opiproject/opi-strongswan-bridge/README.md

 following:

 * Receive the API call on the northbound side
-* Delete the local configuration file on disk
 * Using the vici API:
   * Down the connection
-  * Reload strongSwan configuration
+  * Delete the IKE session from strongSwan